Markets in Fragile Contexts: Lessons from the Seed Market System in Eastern DRC

 Fragile country contexts, however, present unique challenges to this effort.
 Endemic social and political unrest combined with foundational issues, such as limited formality and an overreliance on emergency distribution, create a high-risk climate that deters investment in agricultural markets, stifling access to quality inputs and weakening long-term food security.

-To learn more about the context-specific challenges encountered through seed systems in eastern DRC, register for the webinar.
+To learn more about the context-specific challenges encountered through seed systems in eastern DRC, watch the webinar recording.

 Roger Shongo is a senior agronomist specializing in central and west Africa with a focus on seed security assessments, seed development start-up entrepreneurship in agroforestry, and bio-carbon eva